 The following table provides more information on the glazing options available for bifold doors.
 Both the double and triple U-values are based on glass that is argon filled.

 |Triple||The most expensive.||Thickest||0.58-0.8 W/m2K Excellent||

 *based on findings by Vufold and windowsonline.co.uk

 **this is the U-value for the glazing only and does not include the U-value of the frame material.
 When looking to purchase a bifold door always look for the overall U-value.

 Find out more about our full range of external bifold doors and their glazing options by clicking here.

 Do internal bifold doors require double glazing?

 Internal folding doors do not require the same level of thermal efficiency as less heat will transfer through them.
-Double glazing will significantly increase the price of the doors with little added value.
-Double glazing may also increase the thickness of the door and reduce space.
+As interior doors are not a direct opening between the inside and outside of your home, their thermal efficiency is less important.
+Double glazing will significantly increase the cost of the doors with little added value.
+Double glazing may also increase the thickness of an interior bifold door and reduce space within your home.

 Contact Vufold to find the perfect solutions for your bifold doors

 If you wish to discuss internal or external bifold doors or glazing for bifold doors, get in touch with our specialists.
 We will guide you through all of your options and find the perfect solution to meet your needs and tastes.